tier4/tier4_perception_dataset/docs/t4_format_3d_detailed.md

 #### Description

-A sample is an annotated keyframe at 2 Hz.
+A sample is an annotated keyframe.
 The timestamp of a sample is the same as that of a LiDAR sample data.

 #### Items